What are the Top Canadian Poker Tournaments? What are the Top Canadian Poker Tournaments?

 Canada is rapidly being regarded as the poker capital of the world.
 Sure, the game originated in the States and the majority of pro poker players are American, but Canada’s more relaxed attitude to gambling has made it the venue of choice for casual poker players.

 That has been even more the case in the years since 1995, when two brothers set up a company called Cryptologic that was to power Canada’s first online poker room a year later.
 Their popularity has grown exponentially in the subsequent 25 years, making poker and other casino pastimes like slots and table games accessible to a whole new audience.
-This has given rise to a corresponding growth in informational sites like for example Casinoblox.ca that keep players up to date with what is happening in Canada’s ever-changing gambling landscape.
+This has given rise to a corresponding growth in informational sites that keep players up to date with what is happening in Canada’s ever-changing gambling landscape.

 All this support and infrastructure of poker at grassroots level inevitably means that Canada is becoming increasingly important on the pro scene.
 After all, everyone has to start somewhere, and Canada’s nurturing environment has given rise to prodigious talents like Daniel Negreanu and Kristen Bicknell.
 You might think that these stars would head to Vegas at the earliest opportunity to earn their millions.
 But on the contrary, Canada also provides the necessary big-money tournaments that not only attract Canadian poker stars, they also attract talent from south of the border and further afield.